io-gui/io/readme.md

 class MySalad extends IoElement {}
 MySalad.Register();
 ```
 That is it!
-You now have ability to use `<my-element>` in your document.
+You now have ability to use `<my-salad>` in your document.

 Alternatively, you can use `IoElementMixin` wo wrap an existing element class instead.
 ```javascript